-Who goes from Messina can not leave the city without having tried the swordfish chops Messina style, barbecued or grilled.
-In this brief VIDEO TUTORIAL ON MY VIMEO CHANNEL I'll show you in detail the correct cut of the fish and how to roll up the chops for a perfect result.
-The swordfish chops, as well as the chops of meat, a second are typical dish of Sicilian cuisine and in particular messinese.
-In fact in Messina chops are cooked on the grill, and then flooded with the 'sarmorigghiu', the salmoriglio, or a tasty sauce made of extra virgin olive oil, Salt, lemon juice and oregano.
+In fact in Messina chops are cooked on the grill, and then flooded with the 'sarmorigghiu', the salmoriglio - Wikipedia, that is, a tasty dip in extra virgin olive oil, Salt, lemon juice and oregano.
 Le braciolette, or rolls, Swordfish, also they are often prepared 'a ghiotta'.
 That is within a sauce made with capers, onions, celery, green olives and tomato, also typical of Messina.
 Although both the drip is the excessive use of swordfish are shared with the neighbor across Calabria.

-The cut swordfish and the filling of chops
+The cutting of swordfish and the filling of messina braciolettes

 Before preparing the swordfish chops to the Mexican, have a look at this VIDEO TUTORIAL to see live both the fish cut and how they roll up.

-We start by filling: mix in a bowl the breadcrumbs, grated pecorino (or mature cheese of your choice) parsley and finely chopped capers, a pinch of salt and pepper- Add to the mixture as much olive oil as necessary to make a soft dough but grainy.
+Let's start with the filling: mix in a bowl the breadcrumbs, grated pecorino (or mature cheese of your choice) parsley and finely chopped capers, a pinch of salt and pepper- Add to the mixture as much olive oil as necessary to make a soft dough but grainy.
 Taste and adjust salt if necessary: the amount of salt depends on the type of shredded cheese you used, the cheese is salty Parmesan.
-If you decided to use the tomatoes, which make the stuffing more humid, peel and remove the seeds and vegetation water, then add them to the stuffing.
+If you decided to use the tomatoes, which make the stuffing more humid, peel them and eliminate the seeds and vegetation water, then add them to the stuffing.

 Dice the cheese small (you can also use a provolone or provolone, provided that a not too hard cheese and cooked to melt).

 Arrange the slices of swordfish on the work surface.
-Put on each slice a little’ of stuffing and some diced cheese.
+Put on each slice a little filling and a few cheese dadinos.
 Fold the long sides of the slices of swordfish inward, then roll the slices on itself from the short side until they form a well-closed bundle as you see in the VIDEO RECIPE.
 Tuck the roll in a wooden toothpick and do so for all the spring rolls.
-Grease the swordfish chops Messina style with a little’ extra virgin olive oil.
+Grease messina swordfish braciolettes with a little extra virgin olive oil.

-If you want to also try the swordfish cutlets with pistachio, coarsely chopped a bit’ pistachio and add to stuffing.
+If you want to also try the swordfish cutlets with pistachio, coarsely chop a little pistachio and add it to the filling.
 Proceed to fill the swordfish chops as the recipe.
-Once the chops skewers completed, ungetele with a little’ extra virgin olive oil and the remaining stuffing impanatele (you can add some more’ pistachio to flavor and color).
+Once the chops skewers completed, a nod with a little extra virgin olive oil and bread in the remaining filling (you can add a little more pistachio to give taste and color).

 To broil chops both simple swordfish and those pistachio, heat the grill on fire after having lightly greased with oil and cook the chops over low heat swordfish.
 When are golden, turn them over and cook.
 Swordfish, if overcooked, becomes stringy: a 12 minutes cooking, six on each side, It should be sufficient.
 Enjoy fish cutlets hot sword, with a salad of oranges and fennel salad as a side dish or a pantesca.
 Bon appétit!